-Our condolences go out to former Senator Benjamin Lambert's family and friends upon his recent passing.
+Our condolences go out to the friends and family of the Honorable Benjamin Lambert, III, OD (1937-2014) upon his recent passing.
 Senator Lambert was a GRASP board member from 2009 to 2014.
-He will long be remembered for actively providing opportunities and mentoring for young people in the City of Richmond and surrounding counties.
+The Board of Directors and staff of GRASP are grateful for his faithful service and commitment to opportunities for young people in the Greater Richmond area and beyond.

 BOARD OF DIRECTORS

 Managing Principal, DecideSmart

 Dr. Robert Holsworth is the Managing Principal of DecideSmart.
 His observations on national and Virginia politics have appeared in The Wall Street Journal, The Washington Post, the New York Times, and numerous other papers and news magazines.
 Bob has also appeared on almost all the major American television networks, the BBC and ITN in Great Britain, and Fuji Television in Japan.